joe-of-all-trades/deep-learning-cv/README.md

 Syllabus for the course is as follows:

 #### First week: Basics of deep neural network

+Slide for the first week is prepared using Gitpitch.
+[View slide here](https://gitpitch.com/ChaoyuanYeh/deep-learning-cv)

 1. Introduction to programming tools
 2. Matrix math and Numpy
 3. Calculus